Shinsei Bank and the Equator Principles

 Implementation system

-In adopting the Equator Principles, Shinsei Bank has established the internal rules, "Procedures for the Equator Principles", which is incorporated into the credit decision process.
+In adopting the Equator Principles, SBI Shinsei Bank has established the internal rules, "Procedures for the Equator Principles", which is incorporated into the credit decision process.
 The Sustainable Impact Assessment Department in Sustainable Impact Development Division conducts environmental and social impact review including confirmation of compliance with the Equator Principles in accordance with the procedures.
 The implementation structure is indicated in the figure below.

 Environmental and social impact review